nesi/oa4mp-shibboleth/README.md

 - in the `<authorizationServlet>` element, set the attribute `useHeader="false"`

-- if the user name returned by OAuth should be human readable, and not as CSV (see below), in the`<authorizationServlet>` element, set the attribute `returnDnAsUsername="true`

 - below the `<service>` element, add the following custom element:

 ````